openreplay/openreplay/scripts/helm/nginx-ingress/nginx-ingress/README.md

 ## Description

-This is the frontend of the OpenReplay web app to internet.
+This is the frontend of the OpenReplay web app (internet).

-## Path information
+## Endpoints

-/streaming -> ios-proxy
+- /streaming -> ios-proxy
-/api       -> chalice
+- /api       -> chalice
-/http      -> http
+- /http      -> http
-/          -> frontend (in minio)
+- /          -> frontend (in minio)
-/assets    -> sessions-assets bucket in minio
+- /assets    -> sessions-assets bucket in minio
-/minio     -> minio api endpoint
+- /minio     -> minio api endpoint
-/ingest    -> events ingestor
+- /ingest    -> events ingestor